-There is no need to visit the SOS website to complete this course.
-These links are intended for your convenience to use at any time in the future, to access the most recent status of the LPC Rules.
+NOTE: There is no need to visit the SOS website to complete this course or take the quiz.
+The active links on page 8 are intended for your convenience to use at any time in the future, to access the most recent status of the LPC Rules.